 The implementation of the EU Water Framework Directive

 (WFD), the EU’s main legislation governing the management of its freshwater resources, has led to some dramatic improvements in water ecosystems and the wildlife that depend on them.
 However, the objective of the WFD of achieving "good status" for all Europe’s waters by 2015 has been missed by a long shot.
 Today, only 40% of Europe’s waters are estimated to be in good condition.
-Unsustainable agriculture, hydropower, flood defence and navigation are recognised as the main pressures preventing Europe’s waters to recover.
+Unsustainable agriculture, hydropower, flood defence and navigation are recognised as the main pressures preventing Europe’s waters from recovering.

-This is why WWF has joined forces with four environmental and fisheries organisations to form the Living Rivers Europe coalition.
+This is why WWF has joined forces with five environmental and fisheries organisations to form the Living Rivers Europe coalition.
 The coalition includes the European Anglers Alliance, the European Environmental Bureau, the European Rivers Network, The Nature Conservancy, Wetlands International and WWF representing a movement of over 40 million European citizens.